How to Reduce Lead Response Time

 What is a good lead response time?

-That depends on the business, but the general rule is simple: the shorter the gap between enquiry and first reply, the better the chance of converting that conversation into booked work.
+That depends on the business and the enquiry type, but the rule is consistent: the longer the gap between the enquiry and the first useful reply, the harder the conversation is to recover.
+Minutes usually beat hours, and hours usually beat tomorrow.

 Do I need AI to improve lead response time?